Cedars/JSS-Scripts/README.md

 This repository contains scripts and documentation for managing our JSS.

+## Using these Scripts

+These scripts should be usable on most Python installations that:

+* Have the requests library installed
+* Have JSS-Scripts/lib in your PYTHONPATH

+JSS authentication is handled by defining three environment variables:

+* MDM_URL - should be of the form https://my.jss.com:8443/JSSResource - no trailing slash
+* MDM_USER - username of an account with API privileges
+* MDM_PASSWORD - password for $MDM_USER

+[_Editor's note: what follows is a partial set of notes-to-self about the structure of our JSS that may explain some of the scripts_]

 ## Basic JSS Structure

 Our JSS is structured according to the following rules: